Russia eyes regional role, U.S. ties at APEC summit

 With the European Union struggling through a debt crisis, Russia, which is in Europe and Asia, is looking to Pacific Rim nations to buy the oil and gas that drive its economy.

-Tech-savvy Medvedev has made visits to Silicon Valley and Shanghai for inspiration in his uphill battle to modernize Russia's creaky, natural resource-reliant economy.
+Tech-savvy Medvedev has made visits to Silicon Valley and Shanghai for inspiration in his uphill battle to modernise Russia's creaky, natural resource-reliant economy.

 Russia can demonstrate its interest in the region more forcefully next year when it takes the helm of APEC for the first time since joining in 1998 and hosts the annual leaders' meeting on an island off the port city of Vladivostok.